Harvard-CS145/load_balancing/README.md

 The total grades is 100:

 - 30: For your description of how you program in `report.md`.
-- 70: We will check the correctness of your solutions for flowlet switching.
+- 50: We will check the correctness of your solutions for flowlet switching.
 - **10**: Extra credit for exploring different flowlet timeout value.
+- 20: Describe the comparison results and explain how congestion awareness contributes to better load balancing.
 - Deductions based on late policies